-Pesto is a unique and delicious sauce that originated in Genoa, Italy, around the 16th century.
-It is nice to serve on pasta on a hot summer day.
+Pesto is a nice sauce to serve on pasta on a hot summer day.
 We just spent some time in the Mediterranean region where it was very hot.
-We joined the locals and did not eat our main meal until 8 pm.
 Pesto was great to eat during the day just to satisfy our quick hunger.
-I really like how the fragrant basil can transform this meal with all its other ingredients olive oil, cheese, garlic, and pine nuts into a something so unique.
+I really like how the fragrant basil with all its ingredients olive oil, cheese, garlic, and pine nuts can create such a unique dish.
+Just make sure you use the best ingredients you can find!

-Originally, pesto was made in mortars and according to Genoese cooks pesto can only be made in mortars.
-In fact its name or its verb version ‘pestare’ means to pound and grind.
-Today, we have food processors that would be a fine replacement, just keep in mind that pesto is meant to be pounded and not so much chopped so in other words don’t over process it in the food processor and mix the cheese in at the end by hand.
+Pesto is a unique and delicious sauce that originated in Genoa, Italy, around the 16th century.
+Originally, it was made in mortars and according to Genoese cooks, pesto can only be made in mortars.
+In fact, its name or its verb version ‘pestare’ means to pound and grind.
+Today, we have food processors that would be a fine replacement, just keep in mind that pesto is meant to be pounded and not so much chopped so in other words don’t over process it in the food processor and fold the cheese in at the end by hand.

 Ingredients

-- 4 cups of tightly packed fresh basil
+- 4 cup tightly packed fresh basil

 - 4 garlic cloves